CosmoCortney/MorphText/README.md

 A class to process and convert different kinds of texts/character encodings appearing in video games and elsewhere.

 ## Encoding Identifiers
-These are used to tell function how to process input and output strings.
+These are used to tell certain functions how to process input and output strings.
-* `PRIMARY`: Processes operation with previously set primary encoding
+* `PRIMARY`: Processes operation according to the previously set primary encoding
 * `UTF8`: [UTF-8](https://en.wikipedia.org/wiki/UTF-8)
 * `UTF16LE`: [UTF-16](https://en.wikipedia.org/wiki/UTF-16) in [Little Endian](https://en.wikipedia.org/wiki/Endianness)
 * `UTF16BE`: UTF-16 in Big Endian